 In the 1980s, when my sister and I were small, we’d often ride our bikes to the “candy store.”
 I was (and still am) a junkie for grape-flavored anything . . .
 Laffy Taffy, Fun-Dip, popsicles, Now & Laters, and the most glamorous candy of all—Ring Pops!
 They were like giant, edible amethysts :)

 With Brexit becoming official on the first of this year, England is considered “outside the EU.”
-Now import taxes add up to more than 25%, which has brought my jewelry collecting to a screeching halt!
+Now import taxes add up to more than 25%, which has put a damper my cross-border jewelry collecting.

 Like most people, I didn’t travel in 2020 because of Covid.
 My travel budget was burning a hole in my pocket—so before Brexit clipped my wings, I went a bit of a bender buying vintage jewels :)

 This Art Deco amethyst ring is my favorite of the bunch, and it’s the most ridiculous item in my collection!
 I thought Little Edie was crazy, but she’s got nothing on this one, which I call my “Ring Pop.”

 It’s an original Art Deco amethyst ring from the 1930s.
 Ladies (or flappers—as I like to imagine) would’ve worn Art Deco amethyst rings like this one over their elbow-length gloves on a night out (in smoky jazz clubs).
 How very Zelda!